 Since 1976, Abby's House has been effectively responding to one of the most basic and fundamental human needs - a safe place to stay.
-Abby's House provides a warm, welcoming and safe place for women who are homeless due to lack of safe, affordable housing, domestic violence, economic instability, or unemployment.
+Abby's House provides a warm, welcoming, and safe place for women who are homeless due to lack of safe, affordable housing, domestic violence, economic instability, or unemployment.

-Abby's House annually serves hundreds of women, providing them with shelter, housing and advocacy.
-Our immediate goal is to "to answer the door, one knock at a time" for women, with and without children, who are in need of safe or stable housing.
-We provide women with tangible skills, access to services, and emotional support in order to actively mitigate the issues which led to her homelessness and to prevent future homelessness.
-Our advocacy lays the foundation for her to make independent choices for herself and lead a self-directed life filled with dignity and hope.
+Abby's House annually serves hundreds of women, providing them with shelter, housing, and advocacy.
+Our immediate goal is to "to answer the door, one knock at a time" for women, with and without children, who need safe or stable housing.
+We provide women with tangible skills, access to services, and emotional support to actively mitigate the issues which led to them becoming unhoused and to help them maintain stable housing.
+Our advocacy lays the foundation for residents and guests to make independent choices for themselves and lead self-directed lives filled with dignity and hope.
 This model has helped more than 15,500 women to succeed over the last 45 years.